jamiegyoung/deal-master-bot/wiki/quick start.md

 You can set your country by typing `$setcountry [country abbreviation]`in chat.
 For a list of country abbreviations, click [this link](http://sustainablesources.com/resources/country-abbreviations/)
+Note: If your country is not supported, give Jam a pm and he will implement it.

 ![Showing The Set Country Command](https://i.imgur.com/NWqMoMd.png)

 ## Setting up Bundle / Monthly Notifications
-These commands will set up the bot's automatic Humble Bundle and Humble Monthly announcements.
+These commands will set up the bot's automatic Humble Bundle and Humble Monthly announcements if you want them.

 ![Showing The Bundle Notifications In Action](https://i.imgur.com/Fhs0beA.png)